-The Responsible Entity has contracted services to Flinders Investment Partners Pty Ltd, to act as Investment Manager and Citigroup Pty Limited replaced RBC Investor Services Trust effective from 26 November 2021, to act as Administrator, Unity Registry and Custodian for the Fund.
+The Responsible Entity has contracted services to Flinders Investment Partners Pty Ltd, to act as Investment Manager and Citigroup Pty Limited to act as Administrator, Unity Registry and Custodian for the Fund.
 The contracts are on normal commercial terms and conditions.